Five9DeveloperProgram/Web2CampaignSample/README.md

 ## [Read the Docs](https://documentation.five9.com/bundle/api-web2campaign/page/web2campaign/landing-web2campaign.htm)

 # Disclaimer
 This repository contains sample code which is **not an official Five9 resource**.
-It's intended for educational and illustrative purposes only, demonstrating potential ways to utilize APIs in the Five9 contact center environment.
+It is intended solely for educational and illustrative purposes to demonstrate possible ways to interact with Five9 APIs.

 Under the MIT License:

 - This is **not** officially endorsed or supported software by Five9.
-- All customizations, modifications, or deployments made with this code are entirely at your **own risk** and **responsibility**.
+- Any customizations, modifications, or deployments made with this code are done at your **own risk** and **sole responsibility**.
-- The provided code may not cover all possible use cases or be adapted to your specific needs without further modification.
+- The code may not account for all use cases or meet specific requirements without further development.
-- Five9 will **not** provide any support or assume any liability for any issues that may arise from the use of this code.
+- Five9 assumes **no liability** and provides **no support** for issues arising from the use of this code.

-For a fully supported, robust, and tailor-made solution, we highly recommend consulting with Five9's professional services team and TAM teams.
+For production-ready tailored implementations, we strongly recommend working with Five9’s Professional Services and Technical Account Management teams.